This barn looks like a pretty nice place - can I really come and stay?

 Generally, no – lots of dogs get upset if they’re on their own in a strange place and their people are out.
 The exception is if you’re happy and content to stay in your own cage, and you aren’t going to howl or make a fuss.

-On some days it might be possible for you to hang out with us and Noodles if your humans have got something they need to do without you, and if you (and they) would be okay with that.
+On some days it might be possible for you to hang out with us if your humans have got something they need to do without you, and if you (and they) would be okay with that.
 We like having doggy company so don’t be shy about asking.

 What about restaurants though?
 I like going out to eat!